xixiaofinland/sfterm.nvim/README.md

 # Description

-It creates an integrated terminal in Nvim, and run `sf` commands in it.
+It creates an integrated terminal in Nvim, and send commands to it.

 Why?
-A better workflow, because:
+A better workflow:

-- No window switch to run commands
+- No window switch, a float window
-- Expand special chars (e.g. `%`, `%:p` to the file path) in your command
+- Expand special chars (e.g. `%`, `%:p` to the file path) of your command
-- Stay in your current working window when executing
+- Stay in your current window when executing

 # Features